-Hook Norton inevitably derives its character from the past -– iits own past as a community, the past of the wider world it lives in, and the individual pasts of the people who have come to lived here.
-This website is intended to provide interesting and pertinent information about those pasts, through thoughtful articles, imaginative re-creations and perhaps, in time, a treasure house of original material.
+Hook Norton inevitably derives its character and identity from the past – its own past as a community, the past of the wider world it lives in, and the individual pasts of the people who have lived here.
+This History website is intended to provide interesting and pertinent information about those pasts, through thoughtful articles, imaginative re-creations and perhaps, in time, a treasure house of original material.
 This introductory Home Page first provides guidance to the contents, and then to the organisations that created this website.

 The HNLHG is happy for people to make links to this site and to use such material as belongs to the History Group, as long as proper acknowledgement is made.
 But please note that the copyright to the individual articles rests with the individual authors, and copyright to the photographs and artwork rests with their creators.

-The History website remains fundamentally the work of the team named below who, together with Roy Meadow, created it in 2015.
-We revised and extended it in 2020, with the continuing help of Noel Bell and Emma Kane, who make it possible for us to work within the village website.
-We recognise that the history website is far from complete and hope to expand it further in the near future, especially in relation to the twentieth century.
-Meanwhile We welcome all constructive suggestions and offers of help!
+The History website remains fundamentally the work of the team named below, who, together with the incomparable Roy Meadow, created it in 2015.
+We revised and extended it in 2020-22, with the continuing support of Noel Bell and Emma Kane, who have made it possible for us to work within the main village website.
+As it stands, the History website is far from complete, it remains a work in progress, and should be expanded in the future.
+For that to happen, we welcome constructive suggestions and offers of help!

 Editors: Gill Geering and Donald Ratcliffe